metabase/metabase/docs/users-guide/collections.md

 ![Our analytics](images/collections/our-analytics-page.png)

-Collections are the main way to organize questions, dashboards, datasets, and pulses.
+Collections are the main way to organize questions, dashboards, and [models][models].
 You can think of them like folders or directories.
 You can nest collections in other collections, and move collections around.
 One thing to note is that a single item, like a question or dashboard, can only be in one collection at a time (excluding parent collections).

 ## Collection types